Webb Space Telescope reveals moment of stellar birth, dramatic close-up of 50 baby stars

 CAPE CANAVERAL, Fla.
 (AP) — The Webb Space Telescope is marking one year of cosmic photographs with one of its best yet: the dramatic close-up of dozens of stars at the moment of birth.

 NASA unveiled the latest snapshot Wednesday, revealing 50 baby stars in a cloud complex 390 light-years away.
-The region is relatively quiet yet full of illuminated gases, jets of hydrogen and even dense cocoons of dust with the delicate beginnings of even more stars.
+The region is relatively small and quiet yet full of illuminated gases, jets of hydrogen and even dense cocoons of dust with the delicate beginnings of even more stars.

 “Prepare to be awestruck!”
 NASA Administrator Bill Nelson tweeted, noting that the image “presents star birth as an impressionistic masterpiece.”